lucifer63/tiny-tpl-engine/README.md

 ## Some features

 At the moment tiny-tpl-engine is capable of:
 1. Replacing an element that has some specific tagname with the corresponding template element.
 Templates are get defined in `Data\templates` directory.
-For example, imagine you want to have your `<test>` elements treated as templates, in order to accomplish this you have to create `Data\templates\test.tpl` file and here is what it will look like:
+For example, imagine you want to have your `<test>` elements treated as a template, in order to accomplish this you have to create `Data\templates\test.tpl` file and here is what it will look like:

 ```html
 <div>